SQream/sqream_docs/data_ingestion/ingesting_from_databases_2.rst

 Sizing Guidelines
 ------------------

 The SQLoader sizing is determined by the number of concurrent tables and threads based on the available CPU cores, limiting it to the number of cores minus one, with the remaining core reserved for the operating system.
 Each SQLoader instance runs on a single table, meaning concurrent imports of multiple tables require multiple instances.
-Additionally, when dealing with partitioned tables, each partition consumes a thread, hence for performance efficiency, considering the table's partition count when managing thread allocation is a must.
+Additionally, it is important to note that for partitioned tables, each partition consumes a thread.
+Therefore, for performance efficiency, considering the table's partition count when managing thread allocation is a must.

 .. _getting_the_sqloader_configuration_and_jar_files: